How to Cope When You're Feeling Weird or Off | JED

 It can be difficult to meet our own needs when we’re busy or feeling run-down.
 Sometimes, simply starting and sticking to your regular routine can help a lot.

-If you’ve reflected on your emotional and physical state, and you’ve run through the list and feel you’ve met your needs, and you still feel “off,” you might want to consider some of these specific coping strategies to alleviate those negative feelings:
+If you’ve reflected on your emotional and physical state, and you’ve run through the list and feel you’ve met your needs, and you still feel off, you might want to explore why you’re feeling this way.
+You might also want to consider some of these specific coping strategies to alleviate those negative feelings:

-Find some guided meditations on YouTube or a meditation app, or set aside time in your day to practice mindfulness and deep breathing.
-This has been known to help decrease anxiety levels and alleviate stress.
+Find guided meditations on YouTube or a meditation app, or set aside time in your day to practice mindfulness and deep breathing.
+This is known to help decrease anxiety levels and alleviate stress.
 Even five minutes at a time is enough to start with and makes a difference.

 Move your body in purposeful ways to stretch your muscles and improve blood flow in order to help alleviate negative feelings and heighten energy.
 Plus, it can help relax and center you.